Medical Therapy Associates

 15. Is it safe to mix these supplements with alcohol or antidepressants?

 16. I only take Kratom/7-OH.
-Is Suboxone
+Is Suboxone (Buprenorphine) too strong for me?

 Not necessarily.
 Many concentrated 7-OH tablets are significantly more potent than morphine.
-If you are taking multiple doses a day, your tolerance is likely high enough that "cold turkey" would be dangerous or unbearable.
+If you are taking multiple doses a day, your tolerance is likely high enough that cold turkey would be dangerous or unbearable.
 Dr. Westcott tailors the Suboxone dose to your specific tolerance—often using lower doses for Kratom patients than for Fentanyl patients—to ensure a comfortable, safe taper.

 17.